YOUR NEIGHBOURS TERMITES MAY DECIDE TO CHECK OUT YOUR HOUSE

 A TRADITIONAL CHEMICAL BARRIER MAY NOT BE SUFFICIENT

 The standard treatment method is to surround your house with a chemical barrier.
 The idea is to repel or kill any termites before they invade your home.
-While sounding correct in theory, full protection is difficult to achieve.
-Hundreds of liters of a chemical solution may be required for the average home.
+Full protection can be difficult to achieve and hundreds of litres of a chemical solution may be required for the average home.
 The application may require drilling through concrete floors.
 Termites can travel through an untreated area as small as a pencil leads to penetrating a home.

 SOMETIMES A SECOND LINE OF DEFENCE IS NEEDED